derekc22/derekc22/README.md

 # 👋 Hi, I'm Derek

 Welcome to my GitHub!
-I am a graduate student at the University of Southern California pursuing an M.S. in Electrical Engineering (Machine Learning and Data Science), following a B.S. in Aerospace Engineering.
+I am a graduate student at the University of Southern California pursuing an M.S. in Mechanical Engineering, following a B.S. in Aerospace Engineering.
 My interests lie at the intersection of robotics, machine learning, control systems, and engineering.

 ## Areas of Focus